 If you do not have 2FA on your Instagram account:

-1. Tap profile or your profile picture in the bottom right to go to your profile.
+- Tap or your profile picture in the bottom right to go to your profile.

 You will be asked to either use a third party authentication app such as Duo Mobile or Google Authenticator.
 After you setup 2FA you will be able to see login requests and removed trusted devices.
 We encourage users to be very careful when trusting devices rather than using 2FA every time.